How to Survive Marine Corps Basic Training

 There are two locations that turn men into Marines: the Recruit Training Depot at Parris Island, South Carolina, and the Recruit Training Depot at San Diego, California.
 Where you go depends largely on where you enlist.
 Those who enlist west of the Mississippi will likely go through boot camp in San Diego, while those in the East will attend at Parris Island.
 There is only one boot camp that turns women into Marines: Parris Island.

 Preparing for Marine Boot Camp

-Marine boot camp is considered more challenging -- both physically and mentally -- than the basic training programs of the other military services.
-There are more than 70 training days in a period a little longer than 12 weeks It has been said time and time again by former Marines that Marine Corps recruit training was the most difficult thing they ever had to do in their entire lives.
+Marine boot camp is considered more challenging, both physically and mentally, than the basic training programs of the other military services.
+There are more than 70 training days in a period a little longer than 12 weeks.
+It has been said time and time again by former Marines that Marine Corps recruit training was the most challenging thing they ever had to do in their entire lives.

 The more you can prepare in advance, the better off you will be.

 It's essential that you try to get into physical shape.
 Concentrate on running three miles and long marches (up to 10 miles).
 Sit-ups and pull-ups are also important.
 If you are unable to perform basic exercises, you may spend a significant amount of time in the physical conditioning platoon, or PCP.